Symmetry of the charge density wave in cuprates: Conclusions

 One faces two difficulties when attempting to reconcile the atomic-scale modulations observed in real space by scanning tunneling microscopy (STM) with the energy dispersions obtained from photoemission.
 First, one must account for the fact that the modulation wave vector observed by STM is directed along the Cu-O bonds, while the charge susceptibility extracted from the photoemission dispersions is largest along the diagonal of the zone.
 At the level of a weak-coupling theory with an effective electron-electron interaction, this apparent contradiction implies that the interaction must be momentum dependent.
 Moreover, one obtains rather stringent constraints on the range and strength of this effective interaction.

+While both LSCO and Bi2212 have similar dispersions, the differing ordering tendencies observed in these materials should not come as a surprise, since small differences in the dispersions and the interaction coefficients $\alpha$ and $\beta$ are sufficient to move one from the 1D to 2D regions of the phase diagram.
+In all cases, one obtains a qualitatively similar instability diagram at the level of the susceptibility analysis, i.e., diagrams that determine whether the instability momentum lies along the Cu-O bonds or diagonally.

 Even when the interaction is such that the instability momentum is oriented correctly, there remains the question of a single $Q$ (stripe) versus a double $Q$ (checkerboard) state.
-Here, at the level of Eq.~(9), we generally predict a single $Q$ state.
-This is consistent with neutron and most STM data.
-On the other hand, corrections to this theory due to third-order terms (Eq.~(20)) can give rise instead to a double $Q$ state for larger values of the interaction strength $\alpha^{-1}$ or interaction range $\beta^{-1/2}$ (Fig.~8).
+This is where the results diverge sharply, even for materials with seemingly similar charge susceptibilities.
+As the quartic terms are sharply peaked functions of momentum near the ``box'' where the susceptibility is peaked, the detailed phase diagram that determines the energetically preferred state is a sensitive function of the dispersion.

 Interestingly, the well known difficulty of differentiating whether the observed modulation patterns are uni-directional or checkerboard-like implies that although uni-directional behavior is the most likely, the real materials are near the 1D-2D phase boundary \cite{robertson} in Fig.~8.
+It is also interesting to note that the cubic corrections tend to destabilize 1D order in favor of 2D order.
+In that context, recent observations in underdoped YBa$_2$Cu$_3$O$_{6+x}$ have seen 2D order \cite{ghiringhelli,chang} and thus our work should be of interest in this regard.

 \acknowledgments We would like to thank S. Davis, O. Vafek and H. Yao for discussions and correspondence.
-This work was supported by the US DOE, Office of Science, under Contract No.~DE-AC02-06CH11357.
+This work was supported by the Materials Sciences and Engineering Division, Basic Energy Sciences, Office of Science, US DOE.